-If the system is currently making a voice announcement, the radio test will begin after the announcement.
+If the system is currently making a voice announcement, the firmware begins the Radio Test after all previously queued announcements finish.

 b While listening to the message, look at the PTT LED on the display panel.

 The PTT LED should be lit.